 From February 2025, all new assessors will normally be approved by a designated professional body representative following scrutiny of the assessors cv and meeting the requirements within the AHCS STPE Assessor Role Descriptor.
-Updates will be provided by the STP Equivalence Lead via Teams and on the AHCS Assessor area

 Periodically, throughout the year, the Equivalence Administrator will email all assessors to ask about their availability to assess an STPE portfolio and undertake the subsequent interview.